Hérita Ilunga

-Hérita N'Kongolo Ilunga (born 25 February 1982) is a retired Congolese footballer who played as a left-back.
+Nkongolo Hérita Ilunga (born 25 February 1982) is a Congolese former footballer who played as a left-back.
 At club level, he represented Espanyol B, Saint-Étienne, Toulouse, West Ham United, Doncaster Rovers, Rennes, Carquefou, and US Creteil.
 He has also played international football for DR Congo.

-Career
+Club career

 Early career

 Aged 13, Ilunga started training with Amiens SC, staying with the Somme-based club for four years before moving to Stade Rennais.

 Ilunga moved to Spain, aged 20, where he joined Espanyol.
 In Barcelona, the left-back featured exclusively for Espanyol's B team in the Spanish Third Division, but he still did enough to catch the eye of Saint-Étienne coach Frederic Antonetti, who took him back to France, initially on loan, in 2003.

 Ilunga spent four seasons at the Stade Geoffroy-Guichard, making 135 appearances for Les Verts and winning the club's player of the season award.